netobserv/network-observability-operator/README.md

 To make autorized queries to Loki using the Loki Operator, NetObserv must be configured as such:

 - set `spec.loki.authToken` to `FORWARD` in the `FlowCollector` resource.
-The console plugin will forward the logged-in Console user token to Loki.
+The console plugin will forward the logged-in [OCP Console](https://github.com/openshift/console) user token to Loki [Gateway API](https://github.com/observatorium/api).
 - install `ClusterRole` and `ClusterRoleBinding` for NetObserv: [role.yaml](https://github.com/netobserv/documents/blob/main/examples/loki-stack/role.yaml).
 - To get access to the flow logs, users must have a `ClusterRoleBinding` for the `netobserv-reader` role.
 E.g: [rolebinding-user-test.yaml](https://github.com/netobserv/documents/blob/main/examples/loki-stack/rolebinding-user-test.yaml).